davekerr95/davekerr95/README.md

 #### Looking for any opportunities in CNCF Open Source projects! ⌨️

+💬 **Contact Me:**

-You can find more of me here:
+If you want to reach out or connect you can find more of me here:

 ![twitter-follower](https://img.shields.io/twitter/follow/davekerr95?style=social)